 Slowly, leaking into the world.
 Invisible, odorless, and deadly, it spread across our nation.
 Even the great Avarites ran from its creeping reach.
 Masses of people fled, scrambling to escape the inevitable, deathly touch of Enrichment.

-Whether I was a fool or not, I would not let it get them without trying to escape.
+Fool or not, I would not let it get them without trying to escape.
 I could bear the loss of my own life, but not theirs.
-Not when the world around them became what it was because of people like me: grown, mature, and intelligent.
+Not when the world around them became this nightmare because of people like me: grown, mature, and intelligent.